Wednesday, April 2 2025

 Light Pollution

+Most of us are familiar with air, water, and land pollution, but did you know that light can also be a pollutant?
 The inappropriate or excessive use of artificial light – known as light pollution – can have serious environmental consequences for humans, wildlife, and our climate.
-Components of light pollution include:
+Components...

 Read More